 Passengers perceive baggage handling as a major contributor to airports and airline quality.
-With increasing competition, this means continuous pressures to enhance and improve the baggage handling process.
+With increasing competition, this means continuous pressures to enhance and improve the Baggage Handling System.

-Rising passenger numbers and demand has meant an increase in self-service solutions sitting alongside existing systems.
-This, alongside automation, the need for essential and continuous asset replacement (driven by new security standards such as ECAC Standard 3) and an increase in demand for EBS driven by new technology, has meant that the efficiency of baggage systems and process has never been more crucial for the success of airports.
+Self-service and contactless technology solutions sitting alongside existing systems helped airports adhere to COVID social distancing regulations, keeping passengers safe through the pandemic.
+This, alongside automation, the need for essential and continuous asset replacement (driven by new security standards such as ECAC Standard 3) and an increase in demand for EBS driven by new technology, has meant that the efficiency of baggage systems and processes has never been more crucial for the success of airports.

 Baggage presents a multitude of challenges to airports, investors, operations teams and other stakeholders, and the solutions involve introducing an early baggage drop off point at Check-In, linked-up innovative CUPPS technology, an advanced Early Bag Store (EBS) to sort baggage that may arrive early or late, there are a lot of different strategies we can explore to improve and create efficiencies in your airport’s BHS.

-No matter what size airport, the impact on baggage flow and passenger experience means that challenges in BHS must be tackled to maximise efficiency and capacity.
+No matter what the size of the airport, the impact on baggage flow and passenger experience means that challenges in BHS must be tackled to maximise efficiency and capacity.

 AiQ Consulting has a deep, historic knowledge of baggage systems and processes.

-We worked with multiple stakeholders in order to plan, simulate and organise check in facilities for the athletes and their 7,000 bags.
-This involved an unusual arrangement gave the security team time to scan bags, as they arrived before the athletes, negotiating temporary FCS in one of the most space-limited Hub airports in the world, as well as working with Heathrow’s MUP and FCS plans.
+We worked with multiple stakeholders in order to plan, simulate and organise check-in facilities for the athletes and their 7,000 bags.
+This involved an unusual arrangement that gave the security team time to scan bags, as they arrived before the athletes, negotiating temporary FCS in one of the most space-limited Hub airports in the world, as well as working with Heathrow’s MUP and FCS plans.

 We have also worked with many of the world’s constrained and saturated airports to provide efficiencies and realise capacity in their baggage systems.
 At Sydney Airport, we provided independent, expert knowledge on baggage systems to validate the effect of new technology, such as Early Bag Stores and Bag Drops had on their current system.
 We produced a comprehensive 3D simulation of their baggage system to substantiate the improvements new technology would make on capacity, flexibility and passenger experience.
 This allowed the client to fully understand the impact that any changes and improvements on the baggage system would have before making any unnecessary investment costs.